marcb1387/reports/README.md

 # Field Research Report
 Discord Python Report that will post Reseach for Pokemon Go.
 For use with MAD Scanner.

-DO NOT INSTALL ON SAME MACHINE AS SCANNER.
+DO NOT INSTALL ON SAME ENVIRONMENT AS SCANNER.

 Will post all Pokemon encounters, Stardust over 1000 and Rare Items.